inuwamobarak/Employee-attrition_XGBoost/README.md

 # ABOUT THE PROJECT

 ## Employee-attrition Prediction

-### Employee attrition prediction using machine learning models
+Employee attrition prediction using machine learning models

+**Problem:** Replacing a departing employee often costs an organization $4,000 or more.
+The average cost to hire an employee, according to a different research by the Society for Human Resource Management, is $4,129, and it often takes 42 days to fill a post.
+The typical American company spends $4,000 to hire a new employee, and it might take up to 52 days to fill a post, according to Glassdoor.

-This project utilizes a public dataset available online in Kagle dataset repository to experiment machine learning processes.
-In practice, the XGBoost algorithm is selected for model building due to its ability in handling imbalanced data.
-We do not need to always balance data before using when we have the flexibility of utilizing powerful models.
-In a case where we are tied to a particular model that can not handle imbalanced data well, then we can use techniques like resampling.
+**Approach:** The project utilizes a public dataset available online in Kagle dataset repository to build a proto-type machine learning pipeline.
+* In practice, the XGBoost algorithm is selected for model building due to its ability in handling imbalanced data.
+* We do not need to always balance data before using when we have the flexibility of utilizing powerful models like XGBoost.
+Resampling would have been the alternative if we didnt have XGBoost algorithms.

-Employee Attrition can be a problem easily when it is not controlled.
-From experienced staffs leaving the company, to spending and recruting new staffs at different cost rate like like time, money and learning curves.
-Thanks to IBM scientist for making this experimental set available.
-Any comapny could recreat a personalized dataset and utilize this model.
+Any comapny could re-create a personalized dataset and utilize this prototype.

-The Dataset
+### The Dataset
-Uncover the factors that lead to employee attrition and explore important questions such as ‘show me a breakdown of distance from home by job role and attrition’ or ‘compare average monthly income by education and attrition’.
 This is a fictional data set created by IBM data scientists.

 Education
 1 'Below College'